cbassmagana/Online-Book-Store/README.md

 ## About this Project

-This application acts as a tool for tracking and organizing a book company consisting of *various stores*.
+This application serves as a tool for tracking and organizing a book company consisting of *various stores*.
 It is an application to be used by a manager/owner of one or more book stores in order to keep track of the business